 Mission Statement

-The USI Literacy Center advances literacy by supporting students, faculty, staff, and the broader community through educational resources, instructional support, and research grounded in the Science of Reading.
+The USI Literacy Center advances literacy by providing students, faculty, staff, and the broader community with educational resources, instructional support, and research grounded in the Science of Reading.

 The Science of Reading